linkml/linkml-datalog/README.md

     num > 999.
 ```

+`linkml_datalog.engines.datalog_engine` will do this compilation, translate your data to relational facts, then wrap calls to Souffle, exporting inferred facts to a working directory

+The engine will then read back all `validation_result` facts and translate these to the LinkML validation data model (influenced by SHACL)

+Currently other inferred facts are not read back in, but in future a new data object will be created.

 ## Motivation / Future Extensions

 The above example shows functionality that could easily be achieved by other means: